 I don’t know about you, but it is hard not to dream of travel almost every day.
 Especially in a world heavily influenced by social media, which sees us constantly bombarded with photos of other peoples vacations.
 There are many things that stand in our way, work, money, time – the age old problems.
 But is money really as big or an issue as we make out?
 If you said goodbye to your morning coffee everyday, would you be saying Hola in Spain sooner than you imagined?

-We spoke to some travel bloggers to find out just how to save for a trip in order to have your toes delving into the golden sand of Santorini faster than you ever imagined.
+We spoke to some travel bloggers to find out just how to save for a trip in order to have your toes delving into the sand of Santorini faster than you ever imagined.

 Alana Morgan from Paper Planes Blog kept her goal in mind.